 Lower gastrointestinal bleeding (LGIB) accounts for approximately 20-33% of episodes of gastrointestinal (GI) hemorrhage, with an annual incidence of about 20-27 cases per 100,000 population in Western countries.
 However, although LGIB is statistically less common than upper GI bleeding (UGIB), it has been suggested that LGIB is underreported because a higher percentage of affected patients do not seek medical attention.
-Indeed, LGIB continues to be a frequent cause of hospital admission and is a factor in hospital morbidity and mortality LGIB is distinct from UGIB in epidemiology, management, and prognosis.
+Indeed, LGIB continues to be a frequent cause of hospital admission and is a factor in hospital morbidity and mortality, particularly among elderly patients.
+LGIB is distinct from UGIB in epidemiology, management, and prognosis.

 LGIB encompasses a wide spectrum of symptoms, ranging from trivial hematochezia to massive hemorrhage with shock.
 Acute LGIB is defined as bleeding that is of recent duration, originates beyond the ligament of Treitz, results in instability of vital signs, and is associated with signs of anemia with or without need for blood transfusion.

 LGIB is classified under 3 groups according to the amount of bleeding, as shown in the image below.
-Massive hemorrhage is a life-threatening condition and requires transfusion of at least 5 U of blood.
+Massive hemorrhage is a life-threatening condition and requires transfusion of at least 4 units (U) of blood.

 Types of lower gastrointestinal (GI) bleeding.
 HR = heart rate; SBP = systolic blood pressure.